SkyMaj0r/msme_shield/README.md

 ## 📜 License

-This project is developed as an academic capstone at **SRM IST, Kattankulathur** for the 2025–26 academic year.
+This project is developed as an academic capstone (Minor Project) at **SRM IST, Kattankulathur** for the 2025–26 academic year.

 For commercial inquiries, partnership, or production deployment, please contact the team via the institution.